MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 On the other hand, you can extend Microsoft Copilot, which is powered by private instances of Large Language Models (LLMs) and the Azure OpenAI service.
 Copilot combines LLM responses with organizational context to provide relevant assistance.
 When you build extensions for Copilot, you can utilize the [orchestration layer](orchestrator.md) representing the interface between foundation LLMs, to select and execute the right content from the right plugin.

-Here's your first decision-making point; extending Copilot to leverage the orchestrator, or build with your own?
+Here's your first decision-making point; extending Copilot to leverage the model and orchestrator, or build with your choice?

 :::image type="content" source="assets/images/m365-extensibility-decisions.png" alt-text="A diagram that helps you to decide which Microsoft 365 extensibility options are best for you.
 Read the article on this page for the details." lightbox="assets/images/m365-extensibility-decisions.png" :::